giantswarm/pyroscope-app/README.md

 ### values.yaml

-This is an example of a values file for a CAPZ cluster (namely : `glippy`) you could upload using our web interface :
+This is an example of a values file for a CAPZ cluster (namely : `glippy`) you could upload using our web interface:

 ```yaml
 psp: